Search results

 Booking for this event will close at 12:00pm BST the day before this event (28 November 2024).
 This is a digital event facilitated by Zoom.
 Your link to access this digital event will be sent the day before the event.
 Please note your ticket is for the device on which you watch the event regardless of the number of people watching on that device (for example, if two people are watching from the same device in the same room, you only need one ticket).

-During this lecture, Martin and Lauren will explore how art dramatically transformed during the Renaissance period and how drawing became central to this development, evolving from an essential tool of workshop practice to an exciting art form in its own right.
+During this lecture, Martin will explore how art dramatically transformed during the Renaissance period and how drawing became central to this development, evolving from an essential tool of workshop practice to an exciting art form in its own right.

 Their discussion will focus on some of the highlights of the exhibition, including drawings by world-renowned masters such as Leonardo da Vinci, Michelangelo, Raphael and Titian, alongside some lesser-known artists of the period.
 There will also be an opportunity for participants to ask our speakers any questions about the exhibition and drawings on display.